Family Area Activities and Stage

 Combining grace, virtuosity, beauty, and vigorous movements, Yamini Kalluri & the Carnatic Ensemble present an ancient dance-drama from South India that breathes life into epic stories about the exploits of Hindu gods and goddesses.

 From the award-winning Penn Lions comes one of Chi- na’s most timeless traditions—Chinese lion dance.
 Known for spreading joy and prosperity during the Lunar New Year, it features thunderous drumming, energetic movements, and colorful lions.

 The four Lopez brothers in Andes Manta have performed the music, both haunting and joyous, of their ancestral home in the Ecuadoran Andes for schoolchildren nationwide, creating hands-on experiences with panpipes, flutes, percussion, and more.

 Professor Horn’s Punch & Judy Show, a Baltimore puppetry institution, provides nonstop laughs at the expense of the wisecracking trickster Punch and his long-suffering wife Judy in a series of hilarious predicaments that Punch always manages to escape.

 World champion hoop dancer Jones Benally and three generations of his family come together in the Jones Benally Family Dancers.
 Through chanting and the evocative movements of the hoop dance, which are inspired by the natural world, they share the beauty of Navajo culture.

 Drums No Guns unlocks the rhythmic possibilities of buckets and other recycled materials, offering interactive musical performances meant to build self-confidence and community through creative self-expression.

 FAMILY ACTIVITIES AREA

-The Family Activities Area features interactive activities, hands-on crafts, parades, games—both active and quiet—and other creative learning opportunities.
+The Family Activities Area features interactive activities, hands-on crafts, games—both active and quiet—and other creative learning opportunities.